PaddlePaddle/Paddle-Lite/README.md

 ## TODO
 * Android GPU implementation
-* Converting Tensoflow Model to MDL
+* Converting Tensorflow Model to MDL

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details